yohannesaf/Computational-Approach-to-Analyze-and-Visualize-Rap-Lyrics/lyrics/Kendrick.md

-lright, here we go, third take, real quick Ali
+alright, here we go, third take, real quick Ali

 Got me breathing with dragons
 I'll crack the egg in your basket, you bastard